 Your pet might want to curl up by your feet or be by your side for companionship.
 My uncle’s golden retriever used to do that to me all the time.
 His presence was comforting and it made me happy.

 When you’re out and about your normal life, it can be hard to spend time with your pet.
 While recovering from LASIK, this is the chance to spend some quality time with your little one.

 Just be careful not to get too close.
 Your pet might get too excited and accidentally hit your eyes.

 Final Thoughts – After Lasik Activities

-Although sleep is great, it’s not the only way to pass time, especially for people who have trouble falling asleep post-surgery.
+Although sleep is great, it’s not the only way to pass the time, especially for people who have trouble falling asleep post-surgery.

 During those few hours, time might feel like it’s not moving.
 Once you get through this tough period, you should be all good to go.

 When you wake up the next day, your eyes should have recovered pretty much at that point.

 There will still be several check-up appointments to make sure your eyes are healing but you should be able to see the next morning after your LASIK surgery.

 I got my LASIK eye surgery in November 2021 and stopped using artificial eye drops in February 2022.
 I had my final appointment in July 2022 then I was good to go.